- Email Us : info@leonardtam.com

 3. Prioritizing the Institution over Progress

-When the corporation shows more interest in the mechanics of process rather than the creative engagement of it workers, the frustration of the individual employees can have them looking for the door.
-If there is an ‘over-institutionalizing’ of process in the ‘way things are done’, common sense, experience and innovation may be so overlooked that the workers’ initiatives may be dismissed.
-Not only will this produce process fatigue but also resentment in the team.
+When the corporation shows more interest in the mechanics of process rather than the creative engagement of its workers, the frustration of the individual employees can have them looking for the door.
+If there is an ‘over-institutionalizing’ of process in the ‘way things are done’, common sense, experience, and innovation may be so overlooked that the workers’ initiatives may be dismissed.

 4. To Be or Not Be Consistent

 Issues may arise in any system that are outside the regular processes when the leaders have to make decisions in individual cases.
 Workers have to know what to expect in these cases, for uncomfortable decisions by the leaders can lead to dissatisfaction and uncertainty.
-A leader’s decision may not be agreed to by staff, but if the leader has not made contradictory choices, the workers will still feel stability in their positions.
-If the leader avoids mood swings and uneven tempers, the workers will feel more secure in their jobs.

 5. Creating No-Win Situations